 Let us know about a particular engagement activity: have you participated in a public event, working group, online survey or otherwise provided feedback to the City of Guelph?
 Would you like to let us know what we did right and what we need to work on?
-If so, please follow this link to answer a short survey about your experience.
+If so, please answer a short survey about your experience.

 Let us know about an engagement process: have you participated in one or more engagement activities about a City of Guelph project that is complete?
 Would you like to tell us about your experience with the project?
-If so, please follow this link to answer a short survey about your experience.
+If so, please answer a short survey about your experience.

 Delegations and comments

-You have an opportunity to provide information and express your view in relation to a matter appearing on a City Council or Standing Committee meeting agenda.
-A process must be followed in order to appear as a delegation at a City Council or Standing Committee meeting or to have written correspondence included as part of an agenda.
+You have an opportunity to provide information and express your view in relation to a matter appearing on a City Council or Committee of the Whole meeting agenda.
+A process must be followed in order to appear as a delegation at a City Council, Committee of the Whole or Advisory Committee meetings or to have written correspondence included as part of an agenda.

 From time to time Council establishes advisory committees, which are comprised of volunteer members from the community, to address a specific issue.
 Advisory committees are an important resource for supporting municipal government.